AdobeDocs/commerce-marketplace/src/pages/guides/sellers/submit-for-technical-review/index.md

 1. When complete, submit the extension or save to continue progress later.
 To enter the queue, you must click <span class="btn">Submit</span>.

-## Step 2: Submit the extension for Technical Review
+## Step 2: Submit the extension for technical review

 1. When the required fields are complete, click <span class="btn">Submit</span>.